-In today’s society, there are many people experiencing overwhelming challenges such as poverty, homelessness, unemployment, physical and mental illness, trauma, addiction and more.
-Luckily, there are highly-trained, caring professionals ready and willing to help these people overcome difficult obstacles and live a healthy, successful life.
+Many people experience overwhelming challenges such as mental illness, trauma, addiction, poverty, homelessness, unemployment and more every day.
+Luckily, highly-trained, caring professionals are ready and willing to help these people overcome difficult obstacles and live a healthy, successful life.

-Social workers provide crucial support to children, adults and families in need.
-Social work is by no means an easy field to work in, but the job is extremely rewarding and full of meaning.
+Social workers and other helping professionals provide crucial support to children, adults and families in need.
+Social work is not an easy field to work in, but the job is extremely rewarding and full of meaning.
 Here are 10 things you didn’t know about social workers:

 1. Social workers do more than just help people